dspace-unimr/dspyce/dspyce/bitstreams/README.md

  |      :param description: String which provides the description.
  |
  |  add_permission(self, rw: str, group_name: str)
- |      Add access information to the ContentFile.
+ |      Add access information to the Bitstream.
  |
  |      :param rw: Access-type r-read, w-write.
  |      :param group_name: Group to which the access will be provided.